 - Is the project feasible in 3 months?

-- Are there any potential roadblocks that can kill your project?
+- Are there any potential roadblocks that can completely stop your project?
 How can you minimize that risk?

 - The final deliverable is a write-up.
 Think of what your final deliverable will look like.
 If you have no idea what that would look like, you might suffer at the end of the term.